-Map 3 and Map 4 show the relative levels of modelled upper layer (~0.1 metres) and lower layer (~0.1 to ~1 metres) soil moisture for summer cropping zones on 18 November 2020.
+Map 3 and Map 4 show the relative levels of modelled upper layer (~0.1 metres) and lower layer (~0.1 to ~1 metres) soil moisture for cropping zones across Australia for January 2021.
 Soil moisture estimates are relative to the historical long-term average (1911 to 2016) and presented in percentiles.

 Upper layer soil moisture responds quickly to seasonal conditions and often shows a pattern that reflects rainfall and temperature events in the days leading up to the analysis date.
 Lower layer soil moisture is a larger, deeper store that is slower to respond to seasonal conditions and tends to reflect the accumulated effects of events that have occurred over longer periods.

-According to the latest three-month rainfall outlook (December to February), issued by the Bureau of Meteorology on 19 November 2020, rainfall in summer cropping regions in New South Wales and Queensland is likely to be above average.
-In summer cropping regions, there is a 75% chance of receiving between 100 and 300 millimetres across most grain sorghum growing regions in New South Wales and Queensland, with totals up to 400 millimetres in some northern parts of these regions in Queensland (Map 5).
+According to the 3-month rainfall outlook (March to May), issued by the Bureau of Meteorology on 4 February 2021, rainfall in summer cropping regions in New South Wales and Queensland is likely to be generally above average.
+There is a 75% chance of receiving between 50 and 100 millimetres in most grain sorghum growing regions in New South Wales and Queensland (Map 5).

-The outlook for maximum and minimum temperatures from March to May 2021 indicates generally average daytime temperatures, and slightly higher than average daytime and night-time temperatures are likely in cropping regions in New South Wales and Queensland.
+The outlook for maximum and minimum temperatures from March to May 2021 indicates generally average daytime temperatures, and slightly higher than average night-time temperatures are likely in summer cropping regions in New South Wales and Queensland.
 In areas with sufficient soil moisture, these average temperatures will benefit crop growth and yield prospects, particularly for crop sown later than the recommended planting window.